The 4 Biggest Differences Between Medicare Advantage and Original Medicare

-When individuals enroll in a Medicare Advantage plan, they assign their Original Medicare benefits to their private insurance carrier, and will usually play the Medicare Advantage and Part B premium (along with the Part A premium if they have one, which is unusual).
+When individuals enroll in a Medicare Advantage Plan, they assign their Original Medicare benefits to their private insurance carrier and will usually pay the Medicare Advantage and Part B premium (along with the Part A premium if they have one, which is unusual).

 The 4 Biggest Differences Between Medicare Advantage and Medicare